Light Division: World Wars

-1968–2007
+Infantry Depots

+1968 - 2007

 After the Second World War the British Army had fourteen infantry depots, each bearing a letter.
 Infantry Depot J at Farnborough was the headquarters for the six English light infantry regiments and Infantry Depot O at Winchester was the headquarters for the two rifle regiments and the Middlesex Regiment.

 In 1948, the depots adopted names and this became the Light Infantry Brigade and Green Jackets Brigade.